 Storage and Freezing

-Shortbread cookies only get better with age, so my preference is to simply store at room temperature in an airtight container, such as a cookie tin.
+Shortbread cookies only get better with age, so my preference is to simply store them at room temperature in an airtight container, such as a cookie tin.
 They will keep well for several weeks, so don’t hesitate to make ahead.

 While you can freeze these cookies, I always find that cookies tend to pick up some freezer flavours or slightly change in texture.
 As shortbread keeps so well at room temperature, for a quite long period of time, I would only freeze for much longer storage circumstances.